Home » Mathematics » Linear Programming

 Linear Programming

 In the following section, Set Theory, Topology and Nonstandard Analysis are presupposed.
-Dropping the finite limitation allows the analogous transfer of the following theorem to polyhedra:

 Diameter theorem for polytopes: Every diameter of an \(n\)-dimensional polytope defined by \(m\) constraints for \(m, n \in {}^{\omega}\mathbb{N}_{\ge 2}\) is at most \(2(m + n – 3)\).